RyanKung/ryankung.github.io/src/posts/2017-07-13-note-about-frp-and-fhm.md

 ### 1.1 causal and none-causal languages

-Special $modeling\ languages$ have been developed to facilitate modeling and simulation.
+Special *modeling languages* have been developed to facilitate modeling and simulation.
 There are two broad language categories in this domain.

 **Causal (or block-oriented) languages** and **none-causal (or object-oriented) language**.